paulsunday/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 Task 0: Write a function that fills memory with a constant byte.
 Task 1: Write a function that copies memory area.
 Task 2: Write a function that locates a character in a string.
+Task 3: Write a function that gets the length of a prefix substring.